neilgoodridge/tmdb-api/README.md

 Once the above is confirmed working, run the following in your terminal to run the Flask app, you can visit the site to see it in action [here](http://127.0.0.1:5000/)

+This is currently best viewed in full screen as break points have not yet been added.

 ```
 pip3 install virtualenv
 python3 -m venv venv